 Progress Psychology Limited uses the information we collect to provide our services to you, process payment for such services and send you information.

 Progress Psychology Limited holds information about clients and the services they receive in confidence.
-However, in some circumstances it may be necessary to share information and liaise with other parties, as outlined below:
+We will not share your personal information with third-parties for marketing purposes.
+We will not share your personal information for any other reason, unless we have discussed this with you in advance and received your permission to do so.
+In some circumstances it may be necessary to share information and liaise with other parties, as outlined below:

 - If you are referred by your health insurance provider, or otherwise claiming through a health insurance policy to fund therapy, then Progress Psychology Limited will share appointment schedules with that organisation for the purposes of billing.
 Progress Psychology Limited may also share information with that organisation to provide treatment updates.

-- In cases where treatment has been instructed by a solicitor or a rehabilitation agency, relevant clinical information from therapy records will be shared with legal services as required and with your written consent.
+- In cases where treatment has been instructed by a solicitor or a medical facility, relevant clinical information from therapy records will be shared with legal services as required and with your written consent.

-In exceptional circumstances, Progress Psychology Limited might need to share personal information with relevant authorities:
+In exceptional circumstances, Progress Psychology Limited might need to share personal information with relevant authorities, for example:

 - When there is need-to-know information for another health provider, such as your GP.

-- When disclosure is in the public interest, to prevent a miscarriage of justice or where there is a legal duty, for example a Court Order.
+- When disclosure is determined by authorities to be in the public interest, for example to prevent a miscarriage of justice or where there is a legal duty, for example a Court Order.

-- When the information concerns risk of harm to the client, or risk of harm to another adult or a child.
-He will discuss such a proposed disclosure with you unless we believe that to do so could increase the level of risk to you or to someone else.
+- When the information concerns risk of harm to the client, or risk of harm to another person.
+Such a disclosure will be discussed with you unless we assess that to do so could increase the level of risk to you or to someone else.

 How we ensure the security of personal information

-Personal information is also stored on file in an office computer owned by Progress Psychology Limited, which is password protected.
-Malware and antivirus protection is installed on all computing devices.
-Mobile devices are protected with a passcode/thumbprint scanner and mobile security software.
+Personal information is also stored on electronic files in computers owned by Progress Psychology Limited, which are protected with current security software.

 Your right to access the personal information we hold about you